-The dangers of Benzos
+The dangers of Benzos of recovery

 Benzodiazepines help with anxiety and insomnia.
 (Some of us will remember valium, an early example of a benzodiazepine.)
 Benzodiazepines are easily addictive and more dangerous when used to boost or extend the high of alcohol or opioids.
 A high number of deadly opioid overdoses involve the combination of an opioid and a benzodiazepine.
 People who mix their drugs like this run the risk of more serious respiratory depression than if they had taken only one of the drugs, hence the increased risk of death.

 Benzodiazepines are difficult to withdraw from.
 The symptoms are very uncomfortable: anxiety, restlessness, sleeplessness.
 Withdrawals can also cause life-threatening seizures, which is why withdrawal needs to be carefully titrated and medically monitored, typically in a detoxification program.

 I understand your son’s hesitancy to come off the benzodiazepines and his psychiatrist’s reluctance to take him off.
 These drugs work well for anxiety and there aren’t a lot of medical alternatives.

 Long-term use of benzodiazepines is not well understood.
 The main concerns are problems with memory.
 In my own experience, I have successfully taken a small dose of a benzo for over 12 years, without abuse or the need to increase the dose.
 I do so under the care of an excellent psychiatrist.